Attack on Reginald Denny: Trials

 On May 12, outgoing Los Angeles police chief Daryl Gates started a search for three of Denny's attackers, who were identified from the video of the beating.
 Gates himself arrested Damian Williams, while other officers arrested Henry Watson and Antoine Miller.
 Soon afterward, Gary Williams gave himself up to the police.
 The four arrested men were suspected to be part of the 83 Gangster Crips.

 Defense attorney Johnnie Cochran was first asked to represent the men accused, but he refused.
 When approached to represent Denny, he agreed.

 Judge John W. Ouderkirk granted Miller a separate trial on the grounds that the strong evidence against Watson and Damian Williams could harm his case; Miller was sentenced to 17 months in jail and 27 months on probation.
 Gary Williams was sentenced to three years in jail for attempting to rob Denny and assaulting another man.

 Edi M.O.
 Faal was Damian Williams' defense attorney, and Earl C. Broadly was Henry Watson's.
 On July 28, 1993, Watson's and Williams' trial began.
 The two were charged with the assault of Denny as well as five other motorists and two firefighters who were driving past the intersection of Florence and Normandie shortly after the start of the Los Angeles riots on April 29.
 At the trial, Denny faced his attackers for the first time since they had assaulted him.
 On August 12, 1993, a jury of five whites, three blacks, three Latinos, and one Asian was chosen.

 On August 19, Deputy District Attorney Lawrence Morrison delivered the opening statement and a week later, the videotape of the beating was shown.
-The doctors who treated Denny testified, describing his wounds and their efforts to repair them.
+The doctors who treated Denny testified, describing his wounds and their efforts to treat them.
 Next to testify were witnesses of the beating and Denny's rescuers.
 The prosecution rested on September 17, 1993.
 The defense began pleading on September 20, making a case for unpremeditated assault, with Faal challenging the video evidence and portraying Williams as a victim of poverty and racism.
 In the closing arguments, the defense attorneys claimed that Williams and Watson were being used as scapegoats for the L.A. riots.
 The prosecution counter-argued that the two had knowingly tried to kill Denny and were not victims.

 Williams' lawyers successfully argued that he had not intended to kill Denny; he was found not guilty of attempted murder, assault, and aggravated mayhem, and convicted of four misdemeanors and simple mayhem, while Watson was convicted of a single misdemeanor assault charge.
 During a break in the trial, Denny approached Williams' mother, Georgiana, and hugged her.
 Watson was given credit for time served and was sentenced to three years' probation for the assaults of Denny and truck driver Larry Tarvin.
 Williams was denied bail and sentenced to a maximum of ten years for the assaults of Denny and four other people on December 7, 1993.